NienkePieters/NienkePieters/README.md

 🔭 I'm currently working on the following things:
 - A League of Legends players headhunting tool (final project for Le Wagon)
 - Creating Python apps on the VIKTOR platform (see: https://www.viktor.ai/)
-- Rewriting one of my past research projects about ADAS (Advanced Driver Assistance Systems).
+- Rewriting one of my past research projects about ADAS (Advanced Driver Assistance Systems) perceptions.